apache/maven-site/content/markdown/plugin-developers/plugin-testing.md

 ### Using the maven-plugin-testing-harness

-The [maven-plugin-testing-harness](/plugin-testing/maven-plugin-testing-harness/) is explicitly intended to test the implementation of the `org.apache.maven.reporting.AbstractMavenReport#execute()` method.
+The [maven-plugin-testing-harness](/plugin-testing/maven-plugin-testing-harness/) is designed to test the implementation of the `org.apache.maven.reporting.AbstractMavenReport#execute()` method.

-In general, you need to include `maven-plugin-testing-harness` as a test-scoped dependency.
+You have to include `maven-plugin-testing-harness` as a test-scoped dependency.

 ```xml
 ...